WWE: Uncaged

-WWE: Uncaged is a compilation album of unreleased professional wrestling entrance theme songs which was released by WWE on December 16, 2016, on online music stores.
+WWE: Uncaged is a compilation album of professional wrestling entrance theme songs that was released by WWE on December 16, 2016, on online music stores.
 The album includes several tracks that were previously unreleased to the public, with tracks 15 and 16 featuring acoustic versions of Randy Orton's and Batista's theme songs.

 Track listing

 All songs are composed, written and produced by Jim Johnston.